Edwin Díaz: New York Mets

+2019

 On December 3, 2018, the Mariners traded Díaz, Robinson Canó, and $20 million to the New York Mets for Jay Bruce, Jarred Kelenic, Anthony Swarzak, Gerson Bautista, and Justin Dunn.
 He recorded his first save as a Met on Opening Day against the Washington Nationals.

 In the first half of the 2019 season, Díaz surrendered more than twice as many hits per nine innings as in the 2018 season and his ERA+ dropped from 210 in 2018 to 74 in the first half of the 2019 campaign.
 Writing for Deadspin, David Roth described Díaz's downturn as "arguably the most dramatic and most surprising" of any player's collapse to that point in the 2019 MLB season.

 On September 26, 2019, Díaz allowed his 15th ninth-inning home run of the season, the most 9th innings home runs given up by a single pitcher in a single season in Major League history.
-He finished the season with 58 innings pitched, 26 saves, and an ERA of 5.59.
+He finished the season with 58 innings pitched, 26 saves, and a 5.59 ERA.

+2020

 In the pandemic-shortened 2020 season, Díaz converted six of ten save opportunities and recorded a 1.75 ERA with 50 strikeouts and 14 walks in 25 2/3 innings.

+2021

+In 2021, Díaz appeared in 63 games, posting a 5–6 record, a 3.45 ERA, and 89 strikeouts in 62 2/3 innings pitched, converting 32 of 38 save opportunities.

+2022

 On April 29, 2022, Díaz pitched in relief in a combined no-hitter against the Philadelphia Phillies, pitching the final inning and earning the save.
-On June 12, he struck out five batters.
-Díaz earned NL Reliever of the Month honors in June, allowing one run in 9 2/3 innings, converting all five save opportunities and allowing a 0.93 WHIP.
+He earned NL Reliever of the Month honors in June, allowing one run in 9 2/3 innings, converting all five save opportunities and allowing a 0.93 WHIP.

 On July 10, 2022, Díaz was named an All-Star for the second time in his career.
 He entered the All-Star break with 20 saves in 23 save opportunities and a 1.69 ERA.
 He struck out 75 of the 145 batters he faced in the first half of the season.
 Díaz closed out the ninth inning of a 1–0 win versus Philadelphia on August 13 to earn his 200th career save, the sixth active player to do so.
 He issued two walks during that outing, ending a streak of 50 batters faced without a walk.
+Díaz finished the season with 32 saves, 118 strikeouts, and a 1.31 ERA, a career-best.

-On November 9, 2022, Díaz signed a 5-year contract with the Mets worth $102 million, the most valuable contract ever signed by a relief pitcher.
-On December 6, 2022, Díaz was named the 2022 Trevor Hoffman National League Reliever of the Year.
+On November 9, 2022, Díaz signed a five-year, $102 million contract with the Mets, the most valuable contract ever signed by a relief pitcher.
+On December 6, Díaz was named the 2022 National League Reliever of the Year.
 He also made the All-MLB First Team.